-On the SDS side, students must pass the SDS Judgment and Choice qualifiers.
+On the SDS side, students must pass the SDS "Psychology of Decision Making" (Judgment) and "Behavioral Economics " (Choice) qualifiers.
 They are expected to do so at the end of their first summer, but they will have the option to retake a failed exam by the end of January in their second year.
 This would replace the Advanced Economic Analysis exam normally required of Tepper students.

 On the Tepper side, students will be required to pass the Microeconomics (Micro 1, 2, and 3) qualifiers and 2 out of the 3 Macroeconomics Qualifiers questions.
 They are also expected to pass the Tepper qualifying exam in econometrics, or they may take the Heinz quantitative requirements course sequence and take a qualifying examination based on that course sequence.
 Tepper qualifying exams are given in the second full week of January and should be taken no later than the student’s second year of study.

 All qualifying exam procedures are subject to administrative adjustment according to standard University and College procedures.

 Because the “Behavioral Economics” exam (also known as the “Choice” exam) and the “Psychology of Decision Making” exam (also called the “Judgment” exam) taken by students in the Behavioral Economics joint program are given outside of the standard early-January timeframe for all Tepper qualifying exams, the following policy is in effect for students in this area of study: